Human head: Nerve supply

 The twelve pairs of cranial nerves provide the majority of nervous control to the head.
+Innervation to the muscles of the face, which allow one to do actions like smile or grimace, is primarily provided by the facial nerve, the seventh cranial nerve.
 The sensation to the face is provided by the branches of the trigeminal nerve, the fifth cranial nerve.
 Sensation to other portions of the head is provided by the cervical nerves.

 Modern texts are in agreement about which areas of the skin are served by which nerves, but there are minor variations in some of the details.
 The borders designated by diagrams in the 1918 edition of Gray's Anatomy are similar but not identical to those generally accepted today.

 The cutaneous innervation of the head is as follows: